Energy company: Hurricane Ida restoration could take weeks

 Some parishes outside New Orleans were battered for hours by winds of 100 mph (160 kph) or more.

-As of Saturday morning, 97% of damage assessment was complete and power restored to about 282,000 customers from the peak of 902,000 who lost power after Ida.
+By Saturday morning, 97% of damage assessment was complete and power restored to about 282,000 customers from the peak of 902,000 blacked out after Ida.

-New Orleans Mayor LaToya Cantrell said the city would offer transportation starting Saturday to any resident looking to leave the city and get to a public shelter.
+New Orleans Mayor LaToya Cantrell said the city was offering transportation to any resident looking to leave the city and get to a public shelter.
 It already began moving some residents out of senior homes.

-With temperatures in the 90s Saturday, many New Orleans residents still without power looked for ways to stay cool.
+With temperatures in the 90s Saturday, many New Orleans residents just sought to keep cool.

 At the Treme Recreation Community Center, a gated complex in the historic Black and Creole neighborhood, cars lined up for blocks to receive water, food and ice rations.

-“That’s just not common sense to make us walk so far in the heat,” said Albert Taylor Jr., 76, dripping sweat as he tried to balance three, one-liter cartons of water and a daily humanitarian ration on the walker he uses because of hip and knee arthritis.
-Since the storm, he and other disabled residents have been living without power in a rental unit blocks away on North Galvez Street.
+“That’s just not common sense to make us walk so far in the heat,” said Albert Taylor Jr., 76, dripping sweat as he tried to balance three cartons of water and a daily humanitarian ration on the walker he uses because of hip and knee arthritis.
+He and other disabled residents were living without power in a rental unit blocks away.

-In the lower ninth ward, a city neighborhood that suffered immensely after Katrina, Lationa Kemp was too far from the community center to seek assistance there on foot.
-On Saturday, she relied on neighbors with cars to get ice, hot meals and bottled water.
+In the lower ninth ward, a neighborhood that suffered immensely after Katrina, Lationa Kemp, 57, was too far from the community center to go on foot.
+On Saturday, she relied on neighbors with cars to fetch ice, hot meals and bottled water.

-To stay cool, Kemp, 57, has been leaving her front door open to allow in fresh air.
-But her house is “not in really great shape,” she said.

-In suburban New Orleans, Jefferson Parish Sheriff Joseph Lopinto urged people “to calm down” as he announced Saturday that a man wanted in the shooting death a day earlier of another man during a dispute in a line at a gas station was in custody.
+As recovery efforts continued Saturday, state officials were monitoring a system of disturbed weather in Mexico’s Bay of Campeche, which appeared set to move into the Central Gulf of Mexico closer to Louisiana.

+Louisiana Gov. John Bel Edwards said the state is planning an exercise to assess its emergency response if needed.
+Predictions so far don’t show the system strengthening into a hurricane, but he said “even if it’s a tropical storm, we’re in no state to receive that much rainfall at this time.”

+“We can’t take the playbook we normally use because the people and assets are no longer where they would have been,” Edwards said.
+“How do you staff up shelters you need for the new storm and continue to test for COVID?
+My head’s getting painful just thinking about it. … We will be as ready as we can be, but I’m praying we don’t have to deal with that.”

-Meanwhile Saturday, the U.S. Coast Guard cleanup crews were responding to a sizable oil spill in the Gulf of Mexico following the storm.
-The spill, which is ongoing, appears to be coming from an underwater source at an offshore drilling lease about two miles south of Port Fourchon, Louisiana.
+Meanwhile, Coast Guard crews were responding Saturday to a sizable oil spill in the Gulf of Mexico following the storm.
+The ongoing spill appears to be coming from an underwater source at an offshore drilling lease about two miles (3 kilometers) south of Port Fourchon, Louisiana.

-President Joe Biden arrived Friday to survey the damage in some of those spots, touring a neighborhood in LaPlace, a community between the Mississippi River and Lake Pontchartrain that suffered catastrophic wind and water damage that sheared off roofs and flooded homes.
+President Joe Biden arrived Friday to survey storm damage, touring a neighborhood in LaPlace, between the Mississippi River and Lake Pontchartrain that suffered catastrophic wind and water damage that sheared off roofs and flooded homes.

-Louisiana’s 12 storm-related deaths included five nursing home residents who were evacuated along with hundreds of other seniors to a warehouse in Louisiana ahead of the hurricane.
-State health officials have launched an investigation into those deaths and an additional one at the warehouse facility in Tangipahoa Parish, where they say conditions became unhealthy and unsafe.
+Louisiana’s 12 storm-related deaths included five nursing home residents evacuated ahead of the hurricane along with hundreds of other seniors to a warehouse in Louisiana, where health officials said conditions became squalid and unsafe.

+On Saturday evening, State Health Officer Dr. Joseph Kanter ordered the immediate closure of the seven nursing facilities that sent residents to the Tangipahoa Parish warehouse facility.
+“The lack of regard for these vulnerable residents’ wellbeing is an affront to human dignity.
+We have lost trust in these nursing homes to provide adequate care for their residents,” Kanter said.

-The health department on Friday reported an additional death — a 59-year-old man who was poisoned by carbon monoxide from a generator that was believed to be running inside his home.
-Several deaths in the aftermath of the storm have been blamed on carbon monoxide poisoning, which can happen if generators are run improperly.
+The health department on Friday reported the death of a 59-year-old man believed poisoned by carbon monoxide from a generator running inside his home.
+Several post-storm deaths have been blamed on carbon monoxide poisoning, which can happen if generators are run improperly.

 Johnson and Morrison reported from New Orleans.